Serrano Pepper Spice Level: 10,000-23,000 SHU | Heat Comparison & Cooking Guide

 How Hot Is a Serrano Compared to Other Peppers?

-• Shishito Pepper: Usually mild, with only about 1 in 10 being spicy.
-Perfect for grilling and snacking.
+• Shishito Pepper: Typically mild (1 in 10 spicy), perfect for grilling or snacking.

 Comparison between serrano and jalapeño peppers